-Entertainment Fashion & Style How to Clean Canvas Sneakers Share PINTEREST Email Print Fashion & Style Shoes Accessories Tops & Sweaters Dresses Skirts Jeans Pants Outerwear Lingerie & Swimwear Do It Yourself Skincare Advice Makeup Hair Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By Korky Vann Updated February 28, 2018 01 of 08 Treat Your Favorite Shoes to a Bath Vans You've heard the expression, "as comfortable as an old pair of sneakers."
-Sneakers' reputation as go-to comfy footwear is well deserved.
-That's especially true for those made of canvas.
-This durable fabric is flexible and tough, and it allows your feet to "breathe" so they're never too hot or too cold.
-If you've had your canvas sneaks awhile, they're probably carrying little mementos of all the places you've worn them to in the form of dirt, scuffs, stains, and splotches.
-Don't throw those old faves out just yet, though!
-As long as they're not ripped or riddled with holes, you can probably eke more time out of them with a good bath.
-02 of 08 What They're Made Of vaiv/RooM/Getty Images Consider what your canvas sneakers are made of to understand how you should clean them.
-True canvas is made from hemp, which is the seeds and fiber of the Cannabis Sativa L plant.
-It's a durable, comfortable, popular choice for casual shoes and sneakers.
-(Some sneakers labeled as made from "canvas" are actually made from cotton, which yields a fabric that's similar in texture and durability to that originating from hemp.)
-The soles of athletic shoes are usually made of rubber (which, incidentally, explains their nickname: Wearers can walk very quietly in them).
-Athletic shoes, sneakers, tennis shoes ... whatever you call them, they are low-maintenance footwear.
-03 of 08 What You Need to Clean Your Sneakers Comstock Images/Stockbyte/Getty Images You don't need to buy anything expensive to get your sneakers sparkling clean and in like-new shape again.
-Gather these items: Nylon bristle brush or old toothbrushSoap, such as laundry detergent, dishwashing liquid, or a cleaner made for suede and fabric Nylon scrub pad Baking soda Plain paper White cream shoe polish (for white canvas sneakers) 04 of 08 Remove Excess Dirt Photo Illustration by Ellen Grusse If the sneakers are muddy, wait until they dry before cleaning them.
-Knock off any loose dirt by smacking the sneakers on pavement or by tapping the soles together over a wastebasket or newspaper.
-Wipe the sneakers with a damp cloth to remove any remaining caked-on dirt.
-Remove the laces.
-05 of 08 Wash and Rinse Photo Illustration by Ellen Grusse Rinse shoes with warm water inside and out.
-Scrub the canvas sneakers' outsides, insides, and liners gently with the toothbrush and a mixture of water and mild detergent.
-Rinse with clean, cool water.
-If scuff marks remain, scrub them gently with the nylon pad.
-Rinse again.
-If the liners still retain foot odor, scrub them with a paste of baking soda and water.
-Washing Canvas Sneakers in a Washing Machine Some folks get good results by cleaning canvas sneakers in the washing machine, but most shoe manufacturers discourage this because it can break down the adhesives used to glue the shoe together.
-Colored Canvas Sneakers and Special Detailing When cleaning colored canvas sneakers, use a non-bleaching soap.
-Do a small spot test with your cleaning mixture to be sure it doesn’t fade or bleach out the color.
-You can clean sneakers with mesh inserts the same way you clean plain canvas shoes.
-If your sneakers have leather detailing, dampen and clean the canvas as directed, and use leather cleaner on leather parts.
-06 of 08 Don't Forget the Laces Glowimages/Getty Images Dirty laces will stand out in stark contrast to your newly clean sneakers.
-Just throw them in the wash with a load of like-colored laundry and air-dry when done.
-07 of 08 Air-Dry Photo Illustration by Ellen Grusse When you're done washing your sneakers, shake off the excess water.
-Stuff them with crumpled brown paper bags, paper towels, or white office paper to absorb extra moisture and help the sneakers maintain their shape.
-(Don't use newspaper or colored paper because the ink will transfer and stain the shoes).
-Set the sneakers aside to air-dry.
-Do not dry them near a fireplace or heater.
-Direct heat breaks down canvas fabric and causes it to become dry and brittle.
-08 of 08 Add the Finishing Touches Photo Illustration by Ellen Grusse When the shoes are thoroughly dry, replace the inserts and laundered laces.
-If stains persist on white canvas sneakers, lightly dab on white liquid shoe polish.
-Some manufacturers suggest spraying the tops of new canvas sneakers with a fabric protector before you wear them—but first, consult the care instructions included with your sneakers or on their tags to make sure this won't damage them.
+Entertainment Fashion & Style How to Clean Canvas Sneakers Share PINTEREST Email Print Javier Diez / Stocksy Fashion & Style Shoes Accessories Tops & Sweaters Dresses Skirts Jeans Pants Outerwear Lingerie & Swimwear Do It Yourself Skincare Advice Makeup Hair Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By Korky Vann Updated April 09, 2021 While there's something charming about a well-loved pair of canvas sneakers, there's a fine line between an attractive, worn-in pair and shoes that look like they just plain need a bath.
+Comfort aside, canvas sneakers are versatile, practical, and a popular choice for your favorite Insta-influencer.
+Best part?
+They're also extremely flexible and tough, and allow your feet to "breathe" so that they're never too hot or too cold.
+If you've had your canvas sneaks for a while, they're probably carrying little mementos of all the places you've worn them to in the form of dirt, scuffs, stains, and splotches.
+But we're here to tell you not to throw those old faves out just yet.
+As long as they're not ripped or riddled with holes, you can probably eke more time out of them with some TLC.
+We've rounded up a few of our favorite DIY remedies that help keep the shoes, laces, and soles of your canvas sneakers squeaky clean.
+Keep reading to learn how to clean your canvas sneakers at home.
+What You'll Need Nylon bristle brush or an old toothbrush Soap, such as laundry detergent, dishwashing liquid, or a cleaner made for suede and fabric Nylon scrub pad Baking soda Plain paper White cream shoe polish (for white canvas sneakers) 01 of 05 Wipe Away Excess Mud GUILLE FAINGOLD / Stocksy Dealing with muddy sneakers?
+Wait until they dry before cleaning them.
+You can knock off any loose dirt by smacking the sneakers on pavement or by tapping the soles together over a trash can or newspaper.
+Wipe the sneakers with a damp cloth to remove any remaining caked-on dirt, then remove the laces.
+02 of 05 Use a Toothbrush and Nylon Pad to Clean Excess Dirt ZHPH PRODUCTION / Stocksy If you're trying to get rid of visible scuff marks, start by rinsing the shoes with warm water inside and out, then scrubbing the canvas sneakers' outsides, insides, and liners gently with a toothbrush and a mixture of water and mild detergent.
+Next, rinse with clean, cool water.
+If you're still seeing stubborn marks, you can scrub them gently with a nylon pad, rinsing as you go.
+And if the liners still whiff of foot odor, you can scrub them with a paste of baking soda and water.
+White canvas sneakers will do well with a solution of one part water to five parts bleach.
+For colored sneakers, just make sure to do a small spot test beforehand to make sure it doesn’t fade or bleach out the color.
+If your sneakers have leather detailing, dampen the shoes and clean the canvas as directed, then use leather cleaner on any leather parts.
+03 of 05 Clean Laces in the Wash Dirty laces will stand out in stark contrast to your newly clean sneakers.
+Throw them in the wash with a load of like-colored laundry and let them air dry when done.
+04 of 05 Stuff the Sneakers with Paper When you're done washing your sneakers, shake off the excess water.
+Then, to help them absorb extra moisture and maintain shape, stuff them with crumpled brown paper bags, paper towels, or white office paper.
+(Heads up: Don't use newspaper or colored paper—the ink will transfer and stain the shoes).
+Next, set the sneakers aside to air dry, and make sure not to dry them near a fireplace or heater—direct heat breaks down canvas fabric and causes it to become dry and brittle.
+05 of 05 Use a Shoe Polish on Excess Stains When the shoes are thoroughly dry, you can replace the inserts and laundered laces.
+Still notice some stains?
+Lightly dab on some white liquid shoe polish.
+Some manufacturers even suggest spraying the tops of new canvas sneakers with a fabric protector before you wear them—but first, peep the care instructions included with the sneakers to make sure this won't damage them.